 Osseointegrated prosthetic implants are not currently recommended for people whose amputation was due to a vascular cause such as diabetes, which can compromise the osseointegration process or the ability to control infection.
-People with vascular amputations are generally older and have multiple health issues, while those with amputations due to trauma, tumour, or congenital malformation tend to be younger at the time of amputation.5 with published evidence on their safety and effectiveness, and we evaluated only the newest iterations of these implants:
+People with vascular amputations are generally older and have multiple health issues, whereas those with amputations due to trauma, tumour, or congenital malformation tend to be younger at the time of amputation.

-Earlier approaches to the osseointegrated procedure and earlier versions of the implants had issues related to high rates of infection and implant failure.6 Recent advances in implant design and modifications in surgical techniques have reduced these concerns and improved outcomes of osseointegration procedures.
-We reviewed the following osseointegrated prosthetic implants
+Earlier approaches to the osseointegrated procedure and earlier versions of the implants had issues related to high rates of infection and implant failure.
+Recent advances in implant design and modifications in surgical techniques have reduced these concerns and improved outcomes of osseointegration procedures.
+We reviewed the following osseointegrated prosthetic implants with published evidence on their safety and effectiveness, and we evaluated only the newest iterations of these implants: